-This post is part of an ongoing series featuring items recently cataloged from the Julio Mario Santo Domingo Collection.
+This post is part of an ongoing series featuring recently cataloged items from the Ludlow-Santo Domingo Library.

 If you are looking for some practical advice on how to grow cannabis under fluorescent lighting I’ve got just the book for you!
 A guide to growing Cannabis under fluorescents by C.E.
 Faber was published in 1974.
 Tips on soil, lighting, containers, pruning, and the best types of seeds are only a few of the chapters in this book.

 The section that I found most fascinating dealt with the problem of insects when you are growing pot.
 The author points out that you are at an advantage growing inside because you are not dealing with the typical problems in a field like grasshoppers, slugs, or snails which could “meance your plants.”

 What you do need to worry about are things like aphids.
 Typically they attack the tender growth tips and buds and can injure plants by sucking the juices from both the stems and leaves of the plant as well as excreting honeydew which serves as a culture for black mold.
 Unchecked they will spread over the entire plant then move onto others.
 Aphids are only about one thirty-second of an inch long and are prodigious at producing offspring.
 Faber counsels that there are really only two choices, one involves going organic and using their natural enemies either the ladybug or the praying mantis and the second involves spraying with insecticide.

 Another pot foe is the two spotted spider-mite.
 They feed off the plant in the same manner as the aphid causing the leaves to turn a stippled grey-yellow, then brown only to fall off the plant.
 They can vary in color and are so tiny it takes a magnifying glass to see them clearly.
 Often you can only spot them by looking at the underside of the leaves where small dots of silver indicate the webs to which eggs are attached.
 They multiply quickly and your only option is spraying with insecticide again and again.